intll/rand-o-matic/README.md

 # rand-o-matic
-GUI Project for OOP Class.
+GUI Project for OOP Class\
+Built using JavaFX 19.

 This app features:
 - Inputting name for randomizing